 Kamal Bhandari was brought up and educated in Darjeeling.
 He is a graduate of Botany.
-Kamal has attained both basic and advance mountaineering course from The Himalayan Mountaineering Institute, Darjeeling.
+Kamal has attained both primary and advanced mountaineering course from The Himalayan Mountaineering Institute, Darjeeling.
 Besides having acquired excellent results in Wilderness medical training, he is also trained in Community Medical Services which includes first aid.

 Bhakta is from the Newar community which makes up the largest ethnic group in the Kathmandu valley.
-Newari people are skilled craftsmen and the prolific and stunningly beautiful wood carving, metalwork, stone sculptures and temple structures in Kathmandu were created by Newars in the 17th century.
+Newari people are skilled artisans, and Newars created the prolific and stunningly beautiful wood carving, metalwork, stone sculptures and temple structures in Kathmandu in the 17th century.

 Bhakta is a holder of a Diploma in Political Science and Economics.
-His first job was relating to setting up of the Coca Cola factory in Chitwan.
-He spent 3 years there but found that the stress involved with working in that field didn't really suit him.
+His first job was relating to setting up of the Coca-Cola factory in Chitwan.
+He spent three years there but found that the stress involved with working in that field didn't suit him.

 In 1989 he joined one of the jungle lodges in the Chitwan National Park as a nature guide trainee.
-He remained at the lodge for 11 years reaching the position of overall in-charge of operation and wildlife activities.
-He has spent 3 months in South Africa undergoing training is bush management with particular emphasis on the rhinoceros.
+He remained at the resort for 11 years reaching the position of overall in-charge of operation and wildlife activities.
+He has spent three months in South Africa undergoing training is bush management with particular emphasis on the rhinoceros.

 He became a Tour leader in October 2000.
 Since then he has led many groups to destinations in Nepal, India, and Tibet.

-He was also in charge of managing the ground logistics for BBC's documentary on 2 paragliders' adventure to fly from the Far West end of Nepal to Pokhara.
-He has been leading treks for several International tour operators until 2005, he is now a proud member of the Responsible Adventures' family.
+He was also in charge of managing the ground logistics for BBC's documentary on two paragliders' adventure to fly from the Far West end of Nepal to Pokhara.
+He has been leading treks for several International tour operators until 2005; he is now a proud member of the Responsible Adventures' family.

 Yusha Pun is one of our most versatile team members.

-She is a free willed seeker on a quest for spiritual enlightenment.
+She is a free-willed seeker on a quest for spiritual enlightenment.
 She has a background in art and photography.
 She used to be a fashion photographer for a Nepalese magazine.
 She is keen on finding out about local traditions, cultures, and practices in depth.
 She has led many photography tours and trekking holidays.
 Her newfound passion is Yoga.
 Ever since she discovered yoga, she knew that it was her calling and follows the path with a deep spiritual drive, by practicing it regularly.
-In recent years she has started practicing Ashtanga Primary series and is a certified Asthanga Vinyasa instructor.
-She got her certification from Sachidananda Asthanga Yog Shala in Mysore.
+In recent years she has started practicing Ashtanga Primary series and is a certified Ashtanga Vinyasa instructor.
+She got her certification from Satchidananda Ashtanga Yog Shala in Mysore.

 She is a compassionate and accommodating yoga instructor.